gouhongshen/docs/storage_usage.md

     3. cost

-        * time: 1) decode serval ckps; 2) query mo_catalog.mo_user table.
+        * time: 1) decode serval ckps; 2) join 3 system tables.
         * space: need extra 4B + 8B + 8B + 4B + 4B = 28B for each blk update record in ckp

     4. accurate

-	we only consider blocks that are already flushed to the remote.
+	we only consider blocks that are already flushed to the remote or ready to flush.